On the Impossible Safety of Large AI Models: Dangerous scenarios

 \section{Dangerous scenarios}

-As of today, despite empirically motivated concerns and an evident lack of both internal~\cite{Seetharaman21} and external auditing~\cite{EdelsonMcCoy21}, \emph{foundation models} are being deployed at scale, e.g., as conversational algorithms like Siri and Alexa or as \emph{base models} to power the search engines and recommendation systems of Google, Facebook, and other platforms.
-In this section, we argue that given what we know about their security and privacy vulnerabilities, such \emph{foundation models} must be regarded as a major danger to our societies.
+As of today, despite empirically motivated concerns and an evident lack of both internal~\cite{Seetharaman21} and external auditing~\cite{EdelsonMcCoy21}, LAIMs are being deployed at scale, e.g., as conversational algorithms like Siri, Alexa, ChatGPT, New Bing or Google Bard, or as \emph{base models} to power the search engines and recommendation systems of YouTube, Facebook, Twitter, TikTok, and other platforms, as well as in services where users' might not even be aware that their data can be processed by LAIMs, such as email, visio-conference, shared documents and other professional services.
+In this section, we argue that given what we know about their security and privacy vulnerabilities, such LAIMs must be regarded as a major danger to our societies.
 To make our claims concrete, we highlight several possible attacks that would greatly endanger our civilizations' justice, global health, national and international security.